sirv/slate/source/includes/api/methods/postFilesSearch.md

 }
 ```

-Use this API method to search for files with a certain name, location, extension, type, created/modified time or with some specific meta information.
+Use this API method to search for files based on one or more criteria: file name; folder path; file extension; content type; created/modified time; or with some specific meta information.

+Up to 1000 results can be returned.
+If you need more results, use the scroll API method.

 ### Query string